-- Landlords can ask prospective tenants about their criminal history, but tenants do not have to give the information or agree to a police background check. - The landlord has to be able to show that the question is "lawful and necessary."
-Given that the person is going to be living in the landlord's house, it wouldn't be hard to prove it's "necessary" for them to know. - If they do ask, they must tell you why they are asking, and how long they're going to keep this information for. - Once they have the info, they CAN discriminate on the basis of criminal history they could refuse to let you have the flat.
+- Landlords can ask prospective tenants about their criminal history, but tenants do not have to give the information or agree to a police background check. - If they do ask, they must tell you why they are asking, and how long they're going to keep this information for. - Once they have the info, they CAN discriminate on the basis of criminal history they could refuse to let you have the flat.